wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/ui.md

 Adds an MCM menu with options for adjusting World Field of View, Player Field of View, Pipboy Field of View, and Terminal Screen Field of View.

 :::note
-This mod can sometimes cause an issue with VATS, making the screen turn completely grey.
-If this happens, resetting the settings to default could fix it, and if not, removing it is a solution.
+This mod can sometimes cause the screen to turn grey with VATS.
+If this happens, changing the settings to default could fix it, and if not, removing the mod is a solution.
 :::

 ### [Simple Power Armor HUD](https://www.nexusmods.com/newvegas/mods/86369)